GwendolyneFreddy/Expanded_Thief_Stronghold/README.md

 - Rewrote and renamed readme file to *expanded_thief_stronghold-readme-english.html*, then moved it into new :file_folder: "*readme*" folder.
 - Moved useless files into new :file_folder: "*legacy*" folder, and removed :file_folder: "*backup*" folder.
 - Lower cased files.
-- Included Linux and mac OS versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
+- Included Linux and macOS versions in the same package (thanks AL|EN's Infinity Auto Packager tool!).
 - Added OggDec to v1.9.7 and added sox v14.4.1 for mac.
 - Added archive libiconv-1.9.2-1-src.7z with iconv license info
 - Updated WeiDU installer to v249.